aleksandriushko/demo-brook-vue-theme/SETUP.md

 to select the template home-start-up template, you need to transfer all code from the /pages/home-start-up.vue file to the index.vue file

 ## github pages
-changed nuxt.config. to work with github added a prefix (path) for all pictures.
+changed nuxt.config. to work with github<br />
+added a prefix (path) for all pictures.
 So that pictures can be displayed on github pages

-to deploy the project need to change the value in the field - router.base: '/demo-brook-vue-theme' for local development or if the project will be moved to a live server, then you need to change the value to - router.base: '/' then you need to create (or change if it already exists) a branch to gh-pages and run command
+to deploy the project need to change the value in the field - router.base: '/demo-brook-vue-theme'<br />
+for local development or if the project will be moved to a live server, <br />
+then you need to change the value to - router.base: '/'<br />
+then you need to create (or change if it already exists) a branch to gh-pages<br />
+and run command
 ``` bash
 $ npm run generate
 ```
-It will create a dist folder with everything inside ready to be deployed on GitHub Pages hosting
+It will create a dist folder with everything inside ready to be deployed on GitHub Pages hosting<br />

 then need add and commit the dist folder
 ``` bash